FREQUENTLY ASKED QUESTIONS

 How much money will I need?

-Once you have found a suitable property you will be asked for a non-refundable reference fee.
-The amount of this fee depends on how many people will be living at the property who require referencing.
-Once we have received the reference fee we will stop offering the property for rent elsewhere and will take up references with an independent referencing agency.
+Once you have found a suitable property you will be asked to put down a holding deposit.
+Once we have received this we will stop offering the property for rent elsewhere and will take up references with an independent referencing agency.
 When you are ready to sign the Tenancy Agreement (usually the date you move in) we will ask you for a dilapidations deposit to cover any damages/cleaning that may be required when you move out.
-The dilapidations deposit is an amount equal to 6 weeks rent and you will also be required to pay first months rent in advance, so it is best to budget on having two-and-a-half months rent available to move in.
+The dilapidations deposit is an amount equal to 5 weeks rent and you will also be required to pay first months rent in advance, so it is best to budget on having two-and-a-half months rent (ish) available to move in.

 Is my deposit safe?